-Kristin Hannah’s story of two inseparable best friends spans more than three decades and heads to the small screen in a Netflix adaptation starring Katherine Heigl and Sarah Chalke.
-Their lives diverge when one achieves fame and fortune and the other a quiet life of marriage and motherhood.
-But when an act of betrayal tears them apart their friendship is put to the ultimate test.
+Kristin Hannah’s story of two inseparable best friends spans more than three decades and heads to the small screen in a Netflix adaptation.
+Their lives diverge when one achieves fame and fortune and the other a quiet life of marriage and motherhood, but when an act of betrayal tears them apart their friendship is put to the ultimate test.

-Carey Mulligan and Ralph Fiennes star in this film, one of Netflix’s weekly releases in 2021 — the company has vowed to release at least one film a week throughout the year.
-The film, per its official synopsis, is set at the dawn of WWII when “a wealthy widow (Mulligan) hires an amateur archaeologist (Fiennes) to excavate the burial mounds on her estate.
+At the dawn of WWII, “a wealthy widow (Mulligan) hires an amateur archaeologist (Fiennes) to excavate the burial mounds on her estate.
 When they make a historic discovery, the echoes of Britain’s past resonate in the face of its uncertain future.”
 The film is based on John Preston’s 2007 book, which is set during the real-life 1939 Anglo-Saxon ship burial excavation at Sutton Hoo, Suffolk, England.

 Sign Up: Stay on top of the latest breaking film and TV news!
 Sign up for our Email Newsletters here.